LifeScopeLabs/lifescope-unity/lambda/tutorial/step-4.md

 You should be taken to the API you just created.
 Click on the Resources link if you aren’t there already.
 Highlight the resource ‘/’ (it should be the only one present), click on the Actions dropdown and select ‘Create Resource’.
-Enter ‘create_session’ for the Resource Name, and the Resource Path should be filled in with this automatically as well, which is what we want.
+Enter ‘create_session’ for the Resource Name, and the Resource Path should be filled in with this automatically as well (with a dash instead of an underscore), which is what we want.
 Leave the checkboxes unchecked and click the Create Resource button.
 When that’s been created, click on the ‘/create_session’ resource.
 Click the Actions dropdown and select 'Create Method'.